ispstiima/HA4Mfeatures/README.md

 # Deep Learning methodologies for action segmentation applied to manufacturing scenarios

-This repository provides I3D and Skeletal features extracted from the HA4M dataset ([available here](https://baltig.cnr.it/ISP/ha4m)), for the analysis performed in the paper Deep Learning methodologies for action segmentation applied to manufacturing scenarios.
+This repository provides I3D and Skeletal features extracted from the HA4M dataset ([available here](https://baltig.cnr.it/ISP/ha4m)), for the analysis performed in the paper "Deep Learning methodologies for action segmentation applied to manufacturing scenarios", submitted to Pattern Recognition Elsevier journal.

 ## I3D and Skeletal Features